UTSA Roadrunners football: Larry Coker era (2011–2015)

-In the 2016 NFL Draft UTSA tight end David Morgan II became the school's first player to be drafted when he was selected in the 6th round (188th overall) by the Minnesota Vikings as well as the program's first All-American.
+In the 2016 NFL draft UTSA tight end David Morgan II became the school's first player to be drafted when he was selected in the 6th round (188th overall) by the Minnesota Vikings as well as the program's first All-American.

 Frank Wilson era (2016–2019)

 In January 2016, Frank Wilson was hired as UTSA's second ever head coach, replacing Larry Coker.
-In his first year as head coach of the UTSA Roadrunners, Wilson helped lead the Roadrunners to a 6–6 regular season record, marking the first time the Roadrunners became bowl eligible.
-UTSA was ultimately selected for their first bowl game in program history, the 2016 New Mexico Bowl.
+In his first year as head coach, Wilson helped lead the Roadrunners to a 6–6 regular season record, marking the first time the Roadrunners became bowl eligible.
+UTSA was ultimately selected for its first bowl game in program history, the 2016 New Mexico Bowl.
+Wilson was also responsible for recruiting Frank Harris, a San Antonio-area quarterback who would become a city icon in his seven-year tenure with the program and lead the Roadrunners to their first two conference titles.

 On September 9, 2017, UTSA had a landmark 17–10 victory over Baylor which gave UTSA its first ever victory over a Power Five team.
 UTSA would ultimately finish 6–5 for the season (one game against the Houston Cougars was canceled due to the aftereffects of Hurricane Harvey).
 Although UTSA was bowl eligible again, they did not receive an invite, ending their season.

-On April 26, 2018, defensive end Marcus Davenport became the first Roadrunner to be a first-round draft pick, being selected 14th overall by the New Orleans Saints in the 2018 NFL Draft.
+On April 26, 2018, defensive end Marcus Davenport became the first Roadrunner to be a first-round draft pick, being selected 14th overall by the New Orleans Saints in the 2018 NFL draft.

 In the 2018 season, UTSA struggled through its non-conference schedule, going 1–3 (their lone win being against rival Texas State).
 UTSA then won two consecutive conference games to improve to 3–3, but dropped its remaining six games to finish 3–9.

-After another struggle in the 2019 season, in which they finished 4–8 overall and 3–5 in conference play, UTSA fired Wilson on December 1, 2019, after 4 seasons and a 19–29 overall record.
+After another struggle in the 2019 season, in which the Roadrunners finished 4–8 overall and 3–5 in conference play, UTSA fired Wilson on December 1, 2019 after 4 seasons and a 19–29 overall record.